Learning how to draw

-Learning how to paint and draw is possible.
+and paint is possible.
 While a cloak of mystery surrounds the mythical artist that is often intimidating to the novice, if someone is visually wired, he or she can learn to paint and draw.
 So why aren’t these disciplines easy?
 Why do they seem at times so difficult and why are great artists not more prevalent?
 Painting and drawing themselves are simple, but there is a reason that in practice, they are not easy.
 There is the small matter of our own minds.
 This is the real hurdle that is not broached often enough.
 Every brushstroke and line we make is filtered through our own perceptions, prejudices and emotional resistance to change.
 We are each the product of our entire lives and learning to be an artist is really learning about ourselves.
 And to me the most valuable part of this process is not the product of our labors, it is the richness of deepening self-awareness.
+If you would like to discover the artist within, or become a master at what you do, Join The Artists Guild

 Students are often nervous about what they don’t know.
 However, not knowing is, ironically, where the real learning occurs.
 Not knowing is the allure where something new can happen.
 Artists educate their powers of seeing beyond what is normally required and a teacher has the privilege of helping students clarify and streamline this discovery.
 Yes, there are technical aspects to these disciplines—mixing color, applying paint, understanding anatomy and achieving line quality to name a few—but there is so much more to developing as an artist than the craft.
 The most important aspect is the developed ability to see as an artist, tempered with a compassion for one’s own humanness.